Skip to content

 The Problem

-The Fediverse represents millions of users across thousands of decentralized servers, but AI assistants have no way to access this ecosystem.
+The Fediverse spans thousands of decentralized servers, but AI assistants have no way to access this ecosystem.
 The ActivityPub protocol's complexity and the need for WebFinger discovery create significant barriers to AI integration.

 The Solution

-Developed the first MCP server for ActivityPub, built on the Fedify framework for robust protocol support.
+Built an MCP server for ActivityPub on the Fedify framework for robust protocol support.
 The server enables AI assistants to discover users via WebFinger, fetch profiles and posts, and explore the social graph across any ActivityPub-compatible instance.

 The Results

-• First MCP server enabling AI access to the Fediverse
+• First publicly released MCP server for the Fediverse (published May 2025)

 • WebFinger discovery across federated instances